kodecocodes/i9t/custom-segues/custom-segues.markdown

 1. Subclass `UIStoryboardSegue` and set the segue as the destination controller's transitioning delegate
 2. Create the presenting and dismissing animator classes
-3. Define the duration and animation in the animators.
+3. Define the duration and animation in the animators
 4. Tell the segue what animator classes to use for presentation and dismissal
 5. Use the segue in the storyboard